Generalized Out-of-Distribution Detection: A Survey

-The outlier exposure approaches impose a strong assumption on the availability of OOD training data, which can be infeasible in practice.
+\keypoint{b.~Outlier Data Generation} The outlier exposure approaches impose a strong assumption on the availability of OOD training data, which can be infeasible in practice.
 When no OOD sample is available, some methods attempt to synthesize OOD samples to enable ID/OOD separability.
-Existing works leverage GANs to generate OOD training samples and force the model predictions to be uniform~\cite{confcal18iclr}, generate boundary samples in the low-density region~\cite{oodsg19nipsw}, or similarly, high-confidence OOD samples~\cite{confgan18nipsw}.
+Existing works leverage GANs to generate OOD training samples and force the model predictions to be uniform~\cite{confcal18iclr}, generate boundary samples in the low-density region~\cite{oodsg19nipsw}, or similarly, high-confidence OOD samples~\cite{confgan18nipsw}, or using meta-learning the update sample generation~\cite{maml20nips}.
 However, synthesizing images in the high-dimensional pixel space can be difficult to optimize.
 Recent work VOS~\cite{du2022vos} proposed synthesizing virtual outliers from the low-likelihood region in the feature space, which is more tractable given lower dimensionality.
+While VOS~\cite{du2022vos} is a parametric approach that models the feature space as a class-conditional Gaussian distribution, NPOS~\cite{npos2023iclr} also generates outlier ID data but in a non-parametric approach.
+Noticing the generated OOD data could be incorrect or irrelevant, DOE~\cite{wang2023out} synthesizes hard OOD data that leads to worst judgments to train the OOD detector with a min-max learning scheme, and ATOL~\cite{zheng2023out} uses auxiliary task to relieve the mistaken OOD generation.
 In object detection, \cite{du2022unknown} proposes synthesizing unknown objects from videos in the wild using spatial-temporal unknown distillation.